eduardolujan/Steamer/doc/source/install.rst

     >cp misc/apache_sample /whatever/your/conf/is && vi !$

 .. warning::
-        Don't run the django site as the apache user especially if it is shared with other apps and steamer has ssh access to your services, if using mod_wsgi run the app as a daemon process and set the `user directive <http://code.google.com/p/modwsgi/wiki/ConfigurationDirectives#WSGIDaemonProcess>`_ ,  please see **securing steamer** for more info on the subject.
+        Don't run the django site as the apache user especially if it is shared with other apps and steamer has ssh access to your services, if using mod_wsgi run the app as a daemon process and set the `user directive <http://code.google.com/p/modwsgi/wiki/ConfigurationDirectives#WSGIDaemonProcess>`_ ,  please see :doc:`sec` for more info on the subject.

 That's it, restart your apache and you should be done.